 They are non-porous; this means they have high resistance against corrosion and discourage bacteria from growing.

 And they are easy to clean, you can toss them in the dishwater, and there is no risk of them breaking like the plastic or the ceramic bowls would.

 That’s not to say that stainless steel bowls are perfect, there are some downsides, of course.

-One of the downsides is when heated under the sun, stainless steel bows can boil up faster than any other types of bowls.
+One of the downsides is when heated under the sun, stainless steel bows can boil up faster than any other type of bowls.

-Also when you look at them, well, there is not much variations between one brand to the next.
+Also when you look at them, well, there are not many variations between one brand to the next.

-However, suffice to say, stainless steel dog bowl is a better option than the others.
+However, suffice to say, a stainless steel dog bowl is a better option than the others.

 How to Choose the Best Stainless Steel Dog Bowls?

 Stainless steel dog bowls come in many different sizes for smaller, medium, to large dogs.
 You would want to get a dog bowl that has enough capacity to accommodate your dog’s serving size.